 Whether you’re looking to upgrade or you’re looking to harvest the RAM from one PC to use in another, it helps to know what kind of RAM your system is using.
-There are a handful of ways to figure that out!
+That’s doubly true now that Intel’s 12th-gen motherboards can use either DDR4 or DDR5 RAM, and AMD’s impending Ryzen 7000 CPUs will make the switch to DDR5.
+There are a handful of ways to figure that crucial information out!

 You can find basic information about your RAM through your system’s About page and through the Performance tab on your Task Manager.

 Here are two simple methods to access the About page:

 - Press the key combination Win + Pause/Break

 - Type “About your PC” in the Windows Start menu search

 To access the Task Manager, here are three simple options:

 - Press the key combination Ctrl + Shift + Escape